eivistamos-co-uk/linux-sysadmin-lab/README.md

 # Linux SysAdmin Lab (AWS EC2)

 ## Overview
-Single-instance Linux 2023 6.1 EC2 lab demonstrating troubleshooting and automation.
+I used a local virtualised Ubuntu machine for learning [(notes)](/learning), and then a single Linux 2023 6.1 EC2 instance for troubleshooting & automation.

 ## Architecture
 - AWS EC2 t2.micro instance